cube-drone/build-a-the-web-presentation/README.md

 Rust's warp and Node's express are built around more of a Pipeline model - a request is passed in and then the request and response are successively modified in stages until the response is ready to give back to the user.

-A very common concept in web frameworks is the idea of "middleware" - once you build a pipeline stage that does something like "rate limiting" or "checks authentication", it's easy to roll it out across dozens of different endpoints.
+A very common concept in web frameworks is the idea of "middleware" - once you build a pipeline stage that does something like "rate limiting" or "checking authentication", it's easy to roll it out across dozens of different endpoints.

 -----